-While the System has a national footprint, lenders are local-as of January 1, 2022, 65 independently owned and operated Farm Credit Associations provide services in local communities.
+While the System has a national footprint, lenders are local-as of January 1, 2023, 61 independently owned and operated Farm Credit Associations provide services in local communities.
 Each Farm Credit Association is a cooperative that is owned by its members and has employees and a board of directors who have a deep understanding of agriculture in their area.
 This expertise enables them to understand the industry sectors they finance and provide an unparalleled level of knowledge and service to customer/owners.
-Two Associations in the AgriBank District completed a merger effective January 1, 2022.

-Combined, Farm Credit organizations provide over \$326 billion in loans and leases.
+Combined, Farm Credit organizations provide over \$362 billion in loans and leases.
 Farm Credit provides more than 44 percent of the credit used by U.S. agriculture.
-This capital helps over 590 thousand customer/owners buy or lease land and equipment, build facilities, purchase inventory, export products, operate farms and businesses, and much more.
+This capital helps over 605 thousand customer/owners buy or lease land and equipment, build facilities, purchase inventory, export products, operate farms and businesses, and much more.
 Farm Credit also offers cash management services, crop insurance, credit life insurance and other financial services.
-In addition, Farm Credit finances agricultural cooperatives and communications, electric, power and water providers that deliver essential infrastructure services to maintain vibrant rural communities.
+Farm Credit finances agricultural cooperatives and communications, electric, power and water providers that deliver essential infrastructure services to maintain vibrant rural communities.

-Farm Credit Associations receive funding through one of four regional Banks, including AgriBank.
+Farm Credit Associations receive funding through one of four System Banks, including AgriBank.
 System entities have specific lending authorities within their chartered territories.
-Farm Credit's funds are raised by the Federal Farm Credit Banks Funding Corporation (the Funding Corporation).
-The Funding Corporation issues a variety of Federal Farm Credit Banks Combined Systemwide Debt Securities with broad ranges of maturities and structures on behalf of the System Banks.
+We, and the other System Banks, raise funds primarily by issuing debt securities with broad ranges of maturities and structures through the System's agent, the Federal Farm Credit Banks Funding Corporation (the Funding Corporation).
 These bonds are insured by the Farm Credit System Insurance Corporation (FCSIC or the Insurance Corporation).
 System Banks and Associations are subject to examination and regulation by an independent federal agency, the Farm Credit Administration (FCA).

-The Farm Credit System 2021 Annual Information Statement, issued by the Funding Corporation, includes additional information about the System, its funding activities and its combined financial results.
+The Farm Credit System 2022 Annual Information Statement, issued by the Funding Corporation, includes additional information about the System, its funding activities and its combined financial results.
 You can obtain a copy of that report by contacting the Funding Corporation or visiting www.farmcreditfunding.com.